Volkswagen CC Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Volkswagen CC insurance rates for additional coverage and risk scenarios.
+The chart below shows estimated Volkswagen CC insurance rates for additional coverage and risk scenarios.

-- Drivers with multiple violations and an at-fault accident could pay around $2,856
+- Drivers who are prone to accidents and violations could pay around $2,856 or more

-If you have some driving violations or you caused a few accidents, you are probably paying anywhere from $1,600 to $2,200 extra each year, depending on your age.
-High-risk driver insurance is expensive and can cost from 44% to 135% more than average.
+If you have a few points on your driving record or you were responsible for an accident, you could be paying anywhere from $1,600 to $2,200 extra every year, depending on your age.
+Insurance for high-risk drivers ranges around 44% to 135% more than a normal policy.
 View High Risk Driver Rates

 State | Premium | Compared to U.S. Avg | Percent Difference |